Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Myrtleford has an income below the national average.
-The median income is $45,849 and the average income stands at $55,287.
-In contrast, Rest of Vic.'s figures show a median income of $48,741 and an average income of $60,693.
-Based on Wage Price Index growth of 10.11% since financial year 2022, current estimates would be approximately $50,484 for the median income and $60,877 for the average income as of March 2025.
-Census data reveals that household, family and personal incomes in Myrtleford all fall between the 15th and 25th percentiles nationally.
-Income analysis shows that the $1,500 - 2,999 earnings band captures 28.9% of the community (1,344 individuals), which aligns with metropolitan regions where this cohort also represents approximately 30.3%.
-Housing costs are modest, allowing for 88.2% of income to be retained, but the total disposable income ranks at just the 20th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Myrtleford's median income is $45,849 and average income is $55,287.
+This is lower than Rest of Vic.'s median income of $48,741 and average income of $60,693.
+By September 2025, estimated incomes would be approximately $51,424 (median) and $62,010 (average), based on a Wage Price Index growth of 12.16% since financial year 2022.
+Census data indicates that Myrtleford's household, family, and personal incomes all fall between the 15th and 25th percentiles nationally.
+Income analysis reveals that 28.9% of Myrtleford's community earns between $1,500 - 2,999 annually, aligning with metropolitan regions where this cohort represents 30.3%.
+Housing costs are modest in Myrtleford, with 88.2% of income retained, but total disposable income ranks at the 20th percentile nationally.

 Frequently Asked Questions - Income